6.8 SPC vs. 300 Blackout: Powering Up the AR Platform

 300 Blackout Development/History

-The development of the 300 AAC Blackout (designated 300 BLK by SAAMI) rifle cartridge began in 2010 when Robert Silvers of the Advanced Armament Corporation (which was later acquired by Remington) was approached by a member of the US Military “dark ops” community.
+Development of the 300 AAC Blackout (designated "300 BLK" by SAAMI) rifle cartridge began in 2010 when Robert Silvers of the Advanced Armament Corporation (which was later acquired by Remington) was approached by a "dark ops" member of the U.S. military.

-They wanted a round that was ideal for close-range engagements that would fit in standard STANAG standard AR-pattern mags, maintained 30-round capacity, mimicked the terminal ballistics of the 7.62x39, and didn’t require changing the gas system or bolt.
+He wanted an ideal round for close-range engagements that would fit in standard STANAG standard AR-pattern mags, maintain 30-round capacity, mimic the terminal ballistics of the 7.62x39, and not require changing the gas system or bolt.

 Integrating new calibers into the AR-15 platform is nothing new to the American shooting community.
-The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two examples that were mildly successful; however, they both required a new bolt and did not maintain the 30-round capacity requirement.
+The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two examples that were mildly successful; however, both require a new bolt and do not maintain 30-round capacity.

-A new cartridge had to be developed, and the 300 Whisper, pioneered by JD Jones, was selected as the parent case.
-The 300 Whisper was a wildcat cartridge and, therefore, could not simply be adopted for military use as it was not SAAMI standardized.
+A new cartridge therefore had to be developed.
+The 300 Whisper cartridge pioneered by JD Jones was selected to provide the parent case.
+As a wildcat cartridge, the 300 Whisper could not be adopted for military use as it is not SAAMI standardized.

-The 300 BLK was designed specifically to experience a full powder burn when being fired through a 9-inch barrel and functions perfectly with or without a suppressor/silencer.
+The 300 BLK is designed to exhibit a full powder burn when fired through a 9" or longer barrel and function perfectly with or without a suppressor/silencer.

 To read more about the 300 Blackout, check out the full history of the cartridge on our 300 Blackout history page.